yolandayangg/m223coders/README.md

 <h1>Welcome to our website!</h1>
 <h2>Nighthawk Book Suggestions: The latest forum for DNHS students to discover new books and share their favorites with others!<h2/>

+  <h2>Project Purpose</h2>
+    <h3>The purpose of our project is to assist students or other readers in ifnding a new interesting book.
+Our website has lists for people to choose from, with a brief summary, as well as a button for people to read mroe if they are interested.
+Users can rate books and talk about books as well if they enjoyed a certain read.
+We also provide links to useful outside sources that can help people find new books, or where to find books they want to read.</h3>

+  <h2>Project History </h2>
+     <h3>Everything from our commits, journals, videos, and tasks can be found in the READme box below.
+At the very bottom will be the first weeks, and the top being the most recent.
+On the very top, you can also find more details about our individual contributions and tasks beyond simple coding.
+Our journals are a great way to learn about the details for each day as well as AP exam preparation material.</h3>

 <h1>Pop quiz 9/10</h1>
 <h2>P3 M223-Coders Yolanda Yang, Stanley Yan, Tianbin Liu, Justin Lemay</h2>